pdj555/Data-Structures-Project-3/README.md

 # Simple-Blockchain-Implementation

 ## Objective
 The goal of this project is to create a single BlockChain using the given class structures with linked lists.
-An extension of this project will be [Blockchain-Network](https://github.com/pdj555/Blockchain-Network).
+[Blockchain-Network](https://github.com/pdj555/Blockchain-Network) will be an extension of this project.

 ## Description
 Blockchain is a revolutionary technology that has gained widespread attention in recent years.
 It is a decentralized digital ledger that enables secure and transparent transactions without the need for intermediaries such as banks or governments.
 The underlying technology is based on a distributed network that is replicated across a network of computers/nodes.
 This makes blockchain ideal for applications that require transparency, security, and trust in a decentralized environment, such as cryptocurrency, supply chain management, and voting systems.
 The potential uses of blockchain are vast and have the potential to revolutionize various industries by creating a more secure, efficient, and transparent way of doing business.